Mythology of Stargate: Stargate device

 A Stargate is a device that allows practical, rapid travel between two distant locations.
-The first Stargate appears in the 1994 film Stargate, and subsequently carries over to Stargate SG-1 and its spin-offs.
-In these productions the Stargate functions as a plot generator, allowing the main characters to visit alien planets without the need for spaceships or any other fictional technology.
+The first Stargate appears in the 1994 film Stargate, and subsequently Stargate SG-1 and its spin-offs.
+In these productions, the Stargate functions as a plot generator, allowing the main characters to visit alien planets without the need for spaceships or any other fictional technology.

 Within the Stargate fictional universe, Stargates are large metal rings with nine "chevrons" spaced equally around their circumference.
 Pairs of Stargates function by generating an artificial stable wormhole between them, allowing one-way travel through.
 The symbols on the inner ring of the Stargate correspond to constellations and serve to map out coordinates for various destination planets and other locations in space.
+Most destinations in the franchise are accessed by using only seven chevrons, but the eighth can be used to access other galaxies and the ninth can target special, specific gates.

-A typical Stargate measures 6.7 m in diameter, weighs 29000 kg, and is made of the fictional heavy mineral "naqahdah".
+A typical Stargate measures 6.7 m in diameter, weighs 29000 kg, and is made of the fictional heavy mineral "naquadah".
 The Stargates were created millions of years ago by an alien race known as the Ancients; their modern history begins when Egyptologist Daniel Jackson deciphers their workings in the Stargate film.

 The Stargate device sets apart SG-1 from other science fiction shows by allowing modern-day people to travel to other planets in an instant, although scholar Dave Hipple argued that SG-1 "also deploys [science fiction] stereotypes both to acknowledge forebears and to position itself as a deserving heir".
 With the help of the central Stargate device, the premise of Stargate SG-1 combines ancient cultures, present-day political and social concerns, aliens and advanced technologies.
 Near-instantaneous interplanetary travel allows a fundamental difference in plot structure and set design from other series.
 There is a disjunction between politics on Earth and the realities of fighting an interstellar war.
 The Stargate also helps to speed up the exposition of the setting.